Speakers and Sessions

 8:30 AM - 10:15 AM

-Join Charles Vogl, adviser, speaker, and author of three books, as he delves into the essence of community and tackles the pressing issue of loneliness in the U.S. Through engaging discussions and practical insights from his books, Vogl will reveal the transformative power of the Campfire Experiences.
+Join Charles Vogl, adviser, speaker, and author of three books, as he delves into the essence of community and tackles the pressing issue of loneliness in the U.S. Through engaging discussions and practical insights from his books, Vogl will reveal the transformative power of the campfire experiences.
 Learn how to identify and create meaningful campfire experiences that foster deep, authentic connections among individuals, for in-person and virtual environments.
-Perfect for health promotion leaders, and anyone passionate about enhancing relationships and combating loneliness in their profession, organization, city or family.
+This session is perfect for health promotion leaders, and anyone passionate about enhancing relationships and combating loneliness in their profession, organization, city or family.

 10:45 AM - 11:50 AM

 This interactive breakout session will guide participants through the crucial role of self-empathy as the foundation for empathy toward others, fostering clearer and more compassionate communication.
-Using the "Four Chairs" role-playing activity and feelings and needs cards, attendees will practice Nonviolent Communication (NVC) techniques, learning how understanding and caring for one's emotions and needs is vital for truly empathizing with others and communicating effectively.
-The session also introduces evidence-based self-care and resilience strategies through the Life Ideals model, which incorporates six core self-care practices: Relaxation, Thought Restructuring/Mental Flexibility, Social Connection, Sleep, Physical Activity, and Nutrition.
+Using the "Four Chairs" role-playing activity as well as feelings and needs cards, attendees will practice Nonviolent Communication (NVC) techniques, learning how understanding and caring for one's emotions and needs is vital for truly empathizing with others and communicating effectively.
+The session also introduces evidence-based self-care and resilience strategies through the Life Ideals model, which incorporates six core self-care practices: relaxation, thought restructuring/mental flexibility, social connection, sleep, physical activity, and nutrition.
 By prioritizing self-empathy and self-care, participants will discover how to improve both personal well-being and the quality of their communication in professional settings.

 10:45 AM - 11:50 AM